rdkcentral/rdk-halif-device_settings/docs/pages/ds-hdmi-in_halSpec.md

 ### Asynchronous Notification Model

-The `HdmiIn` module must support asynchronous notifications operations:
+This interface must support asynchronous notifications operations:

- - The `dsHdmiInRegisterConnectCB()` must facilitate asynchronous status notifications using the callback when the connection status of the callback `dsHdmiInConnectCB_t`.
+ - `dsHdmiInRegisterConnectCB()` must facilitate asynchronous status notifications using the callback when the connection status of the callback `dsHdmiInConnectCB_t`.
 This callback must be used when the connection status when the HDMI input port changes.
- - The `dsHdmiInRegisterSignalChangeCB()` must facilitate asynchronous status notifications using the callback `dsHdmiInSignalChangeCB_t`.
+ - `dsHdmiInRegisterSignalChangeCB()` must facilitate asynchronous status notifications using the callback `dsHdmiInSignalChangeCB_t`.
 This callback must be used when the signal status changes.
- - The `dsHdmiInRegisterStatusChangeCB()` must facilitate asynchronous status notifications using the callback `dsHdmiInStatusChangeCB_t`.
+ - `dsHdmiInRegisterStatusChangeCB()` must facilitate asynchronous status notifications using the callback `dsHdmiInStatusChangeCB_t`.
 This callback must be used when the HDMI input status changes.
- - The `dsHdmiInRegisterVideoModeUpdateCB()` must facilitate asynchronous status notifications using the callback `dsHdmiInVideoModeUpdateCB_t`.
+ - `dsHdmiInRegisterVideoModeUpdateCB()` must facilitate asynchronous status notifications using the callback `dsHdmiInVideoModeUpdateCB_t`.
 This callback must be used when the video mode changes.
 This callback must be used when the ALLM mode changes.
- - The `dsHdmiInRegisterAllmChangeCB()` must facilitate asynchronous status notifications using the callback `dsHdmiInAllmChangeCB_t`.
+ - `dsHdmiInRegisterAllmChangeCB()` must facilitate asynchronous status notifications using the callback `dsHdmiInAllmChangeCB_t`.
- - The `dsHdmiInRegisterAVLatencyChangeCB()` must facilitate asynchronous notifications using the callback `dsAVLatencyChangeCB_t` when the AV latency changes.
+ - `dsHdmiInRegisterAVLatencyChangeCB()` must facilitate asynchronous notifications using the callback `dsAVLatencyChangeCB_t` when the AV latency changes.
- - The `dsHdmiInRegisterAviContentTypeChangeCB()` must facilitate asynchronous notifications using the call back `dsHdmiInAviContentTypeChangeCB_t` when HDMI input content type changes.
+ - `dsHdmiInRegisterAviContentTypeChangeCB()` must facilitate asynchronous notifications using the call back `dsHdmiInAviContentTypeChangeCB_t` when HDMI input content type changes.

- - This interface is allowed to establish its own thread context for its operation, ensuring minimal impact on system resources.
- - Additionally, this interface is responsible for releasing the resources it creates for its operation once the respective operation concludes.
+ This interface is allowed to establish its own thread context for its operation, ensuring minimal impact on system resources.
+Additionally, this interface is responsible for releasing the resources it creates for its operation once the respective operation concludes.

 ### Blocking calls